 If you discover you are a victim of fraud in the property sector either as an individual, business or professional advisor, there are routes to recovery that can be explored.

 Tenet is well placed to advise businesses and professional service providers in the sector on fraud prevention measures.
 Seeking specialist advice quickly is key to achieving a positive outcome.
 In addition to fraud prevention, Tenet has expertise in seeking recovery following a property fraud such as an authorised push payment fraud.

 Individuals are being targeted in property transactions when transferring completion monies.
-Other areas of threat we have advised on is the creation of false property investment opportunities, occasionally linked to pensions leading to individuals being defrauded out of thousands of pounds.
+We have successfully used our fraud expertise and sector specific knowledge to recover monies for our clients in these circumstances.
+Other areas of threat we have advised on is the creation of false property investment opportunities, occasionally linked to pensions leading to individuals being defrauded out of large sums.

 We understand how distressing such fraud can be especially given the high amounts involved.
 Our aim is to guide clients through what can often be a complicated and daunting process with honest and practical advice.